Back to The Method Room

 Q) Are employees becoming fairly treated?

 Following on from this, having a sustainable production process doesn’t always result in a lack of quality.
-Studies actually show that it can lead to better products and a competitive advantage too, as 24% of companies see sustainability as an area of competitive advantage.
+Studies actually show that it can lead to better products and a competitive advantage too.
+24% of companies see sustainability as an area of competitive advantage.
 Sustainability can also reduce costs and affect operating profits by up to 60%, according to McKinsey & Company.

 But, it’s not just about the production process…